Achille004/Achille004/README.md

 I am Francesco Marras, an Italian programmer who is currently studying.

 ## Skills
-- I am currently working on backend stuff (i.e. Java, Python, C++ and in future also Rust amd Kotlin).
+- I am currently working on backend stuff (i.e. Java, Python, C++ and in future also Rust, Kotlin and C#).
 - I have some good MySQL and HTML (CSS and JS included) competences.

 ## Future